Safe Church Training

 The Episcopal Diocese of Oklahoma has procedures in place for investigating and addressing allegations of misconduct on the part of any member of the Diocese.

-For reporting abuse, neglect, or exploitation of minors or vulnerable adults, contact OKDHS using the 24-hour hotline: (800) 522-3511.
+For reporting known or suspected abuse, neglect, or exploitation of minors or vulnerable adults, contact OKDHS using the 24-hour hotline: (800) 522-3511.
 If you suspect abuse of a vulnerable adult you can also file an online report at OKHotline.org

 If the minor or vulnerable adult is in imminent danger or if you witness the abuse you should call 9-1-1.